HoangEevee/ani_file/README.md

 `getrate`: return list of display rate for each frame

-`getframedata`: return list of binary data of each frame
+`getframesdata`: return list of binary data of each frame

 `getauthor`: Get name of artist/corporation if present